this-is-angular/ngrx-essentials-course/docs/chapter-1.md

+---
-# Chapter 1: Introduction to NgRx
+title: "Chapter 1: Introduction to NgRx"
+sidebar_position: 1
+---

 ## Preface

-*This tutorial was created and is maintained by Armen Vardanyan, an Angular/NgRx enthusiast just like you.
-The project is open sourced, read about how you can also contribute to is here*
+_This tutorial was created and is maintained by Armen Vardanyan, an Angular/NgRx enthusiast just like you.
+The project is open sourced, read about how you can also contribute to is here_

 I want to help people master skills necessary for WebDev as quick as possible, so I won't be using big words and long introductions here.
 Just a few sentences about this tutorial

 ### What will you learn?

 After you complete this tutorial, you will

 1. Know the basic and advanced concepts of NgRx
 2. Be able to create applications using NgRx